- What is myRA?

 - Is the interest rate the same for all myRAs regardless of when they were opened?

 The interest rate for myRA applies to every myRA, regardless of when each account was opened.
-This is different (and simpler!) than some types of U.S. Treasury saving bond investments in which the current interest rate can vary depending on when the saving bond was purchased.
+This is different than some types of U.S. Treasury saving bond investments in which the current interest rate can vary depending on when the saving bond was purchased.

 - How is the interest earned and reinvested in my account?